clandrew/ihsie/README.md

 I was so close to simply using an already-existing program, e.g., YY-CHR, to do the things I wanted to do, but they fell short.
 Since I understood the image encoding format involved well enough, it wasn't too much work to write a tool to do it.
 From there, it also wasn't too much work to generalize the program and post it here.

 ## Demo

+This shows the process of quickly changing the puck sprite to be crossed-out.

 ![Example image](https://raw.githubusercontent.com/clandrew/ihsie/master/Demo.gif "Example image")

 ## Workflow and Usage